 - Master of Arts (Art in Public Space)

 Upon successful completion of this course you will be able to:

-- develop and apply arts administration and art project management skills in a professional environment
+- develop and apply arts management and arts project management skills in a professional environment

 - plan and manage through self-directed and team research projects in arts organizations, institutions and companies

 - utilise interpersonal communication skills